-Taxes for ministers may seem like a maze at first, but it does not have to be overwhelming!
+Taxes for ministers may seem like a confusing maze at first, but it does not have to be overwhelming!
 With practical pointers and easy-to-understand explanations, this guide is here to help ministers each step of the way.
-Another excellent resource is ECFA's eBook, 10 Essentials of Taxes for Ministers.
+Another excellent resource, as an overview, is ECFA's eBook, 10 Essentials of Taxes for Ministers.